Purchases made through links earn us a small commission, at no extra cost to you.

 To truly appreciate Paris’ charms, I think a balanced approach is best- seeing some of Paris’ top sites while leaving some free time to absorb all that is Paris.

 Here’s a look at what we managed to see and do with four days in Paris.
 You might notice that a lot of Paris’ museums (except for one) are missing from our itinerary, but that’s just because we’re not art people!
-This itinerary is just a suggestion and should be altered based on your personal interests.
+This itinerary for how to spend four days in Paris is just a suggestion and should be altered based on your personal interests.

 Note: All links will open in a new window for your convenience.